PlaidCloud/website/content/en/docs/concepts/workloads/controllers/daemonset.md

 ### Scheduled by default scheduler

-{{< feature-state state="stable" for-kubernetes-version="1.17" >}}
+{{< feature-state state="stable" for-PlaidCloud-version="1.17" >}}

 A DaemonSet ensures that all eligible nodes run a copy of a Pod.
-Normally, the node that a Pod runs on is selected by the Kubernetes scheduler.
+Normally, the node that a Pod runs on is selected by the PlaidCloud scheduler.
 However, DaemonSet pods are created and scheduled by the DaemonSet controller instead.
 That introduces the following issues: